 My 10-year-old always enjoyed school but all of a sudden she is refusing to go.
 She has missed several days of school because of this and I don’t know what to do.

-Lindsey Einhorn, Ph.D., licensed clinical psychologist, Parker Pediatrics and Adolescents, shares the following tips for parents:
+Lindsey Einhorn, Ph.D., licensed clinical psychologist at Parker Pediatrics and Adolescents, shares the following tips for parents:

 When one day away from school turns into two, turns into five, and so on, it’s natural to start to worry about what’s going on and how long this is going to last.
 Once a child misses a significant amount of school or falls behind, it becomes increasingly harder to return to school so figuring out what’s going on, and fast, is important.